 Not testing: Failing to test after each incremental clock increase prevents you from monitoring system performance at given clock speeds.
 It’s easy to go too far if you don’t test properly.

 Overheating: Overclocking your GPU increases its heat output.
-You’ll want a custom-made card with sufficient cooling ability, or even a water-cooling system in your PC, to protect your computer from overheating.
+To protect your computer from overheating, you’ll want a custom-made card with sufficient cooling ability, or even a water-cooling system in your PC.

 Auto-overclocking: Your GPU works harder when it’s overclocked, so you don’t need to overclock it continuously.
 Use MSI Afterburner’s profile system to save your overclock, and use it only when running a demanding game or application.